openbroadcaster/reviews/README.md

 ### comment_get

 Get all comments.
-Note this method is available to any logged in OpenBroadcaster user (or any user via APP keys).
+Note this method is available to any logged in OpenBroadcaster user (or any user via appkeys).

 | Parameter | Description |
 | --- | --- |